Open165/worker/README.md

 # Open165 Worker

-Browser rendering worker for reconnaissance of scam websites.
+Integrations and workflows for Open165.

 ## First-time setup